victorteokw/todo-demo/README.md

 todo-demo
 ========

-This project is a demo source code of the article.
+This project is a demo source code of [this article](https://medium.com/@victor.teo/the-fastest-way-to-create-and-run-a-python-api-server-in-5-minutes-dd062e09a32d).

 This project is created with JSONClasses CLI.